Skip to main content

 • replayability

-Players find "Empire of Angels" highly replayable due to its pick-up-and-play design, which enhances accessibility and encourages multiple playthroughs.
-The game's mechanics and features contribute to a fresh experience each time, making it an engaging choice for repeated sessions.
+Players find "Empire of Angels" highly replayable due to its pick-up-and-play design, which enhances the overall gameplay experience and encourages multiple playthroughs.

 • “It's already super pick-up-and-play friendly, but this is all incredibly welcome and just makes Empire of Angels even more playable.”